UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 remnant(silver-6, gold-10)
 ~~~

-The motivation here is to preserver the types of dependency relations without introducing a new
+The motivation here is to preserve the types of dependency relations without introducing a new
 node.
 However, there are also drawbacks:

 * nonprojectivity, parsing difficulty